eugenemiller112/CLASS_2022/class_exeRcises/Analysis/Group_Final/group_markdown.md

 lncRNA) and by counting method (“count”, “occurence”).
 First we imported the libraries and local functions that we needed to complete this task.

-Next we imported the Gencode and consensus peak datat that we generated in the class 11 RMD.
+Next we imported the Gencode and consensus peak data that we generated in the class 11 RMD.

 ``` r